Posts

 Families And How To Escape Them - An Introduction And Guide To Contents

 This will be my third online memoir to be published as a series of blogs.
 It is likely to be the last for a long time.
 Writing and editing over thirty chapters of material is a lot of words to process.
 The first blog was called 'Memoir of an Invisible Boy', please left click here for the introduction and contents guide of it.
 The second memoir/blog was called 'The Alien Life' please left click here to find the introduction etc to it.
 Congratulations to all who recognise a theme in the titles.
-The theme of being raised to become an outsider by people who claimed they were central to the community claimed to own.
+The theme of being raised to become an outsider by people who claimed they were central to the community they claimed to own.
 This made my writing about them an exploration of paradox.
-How things seemed vs how they were became a rich seam of Reflecting on experience.
-No matter that what I wrote was also writing-as-therapy.
-Where actual therapy, at the right cost, would have been more useful and effective.
-Reflection about those times, via writing, so long after they happened seemed to...
+How things seemed vs how they were became a rich seam of experience to reflect on.
+No matter that what I wrote was also writing-as-therapy, where actual therapy, at the right cost, would have been more useful and effective.
+Reflection about those times, via writing, so long after they happened seem...

 Families And How To Escape Them - Chapter One - A Serendipitous Escape (Part 1)